Guidance

 Future changes to how we publish the LITE data

 As further LITE functionality is rolled out, we will be able gradually to increase and improve the data published from LITE.
 This will be an iterative process, but we anticipate a return to current transparency levels by March 2025 at the latest.
-We will make regular incremental improvements to the service as more exporters join LITE’s Private Beta, ahead of an open public rollout planned from March 2024 (Public Beta).
+We will make regular incremental improvements to it as more exporters join LITE’s Private Beta, ahead of an open public rollout planned from March 2024 (Public Beta).
 We will retrospectively publish all LITE data that was omitted during the transition period to ensure there are no overall reductions in transparency.

 We are also using the development of LITE as an opportunity to improve the way we publish data.
 We will continue to publish the strategic export controls licensing official statistics in the same overall format; but we will be changing and improving the overall format of how we publish data through the searchable database website.
 These changes are based on research with known users of the searchable database website to make sure the format best meets their needs.